AnujPancholi/fullstackopen2020-part5/README.md

 **NOTE:** It's after completing this exercise that I noticed that I have not displayed the name of the logged in user on the front end.
 Since the focus is on the completed application, I will include this later.

+## Exercise 5.2

+**NOTE:** I usually make a commit for each exercise but I have made a combined commit for 5.2, 5.3 and 5.4 in haste.

+Added a `setItem` call in the login process, and made a simple function to logout, which cleared the specific JSON blob stored in `localStorage`, triggered by a simple button.

+## Exercise 5.3

+Added a component `BlogEntryForm` in the file `BlogListing.js` file itself.
+I was going to make this a separate component but decided to make it a child component of `BlogListing` because I would need to refresh the blog listing after addition of the new blog, so I would need some way to do that, such as passing a function to refresh the blogs as a prop to this component.

+## Exercise 5.4

+Had inadvertantly done this already using `react-toast-notifications`.

 ---